IulianEmilTampu/bts_anatomical_context_info/README.md

-# Brain tumor segmetnation usign anatomical contextual information
+# Brain tumor segmentation usign anatomical contextual information

 Code used to prepare the data following the nnU-Net dataset specification for the project: